fxmaxvl/proto-moto.js/README.md

 //-- for create objects
 const newObject = builder();

-//that have yourProtoObject's props and methods (if they not shadowed by your implementation) newObject().someProp // 'someProp' newObject().someMethod() // 'someMethod'
+//that have yourProtoObject's props and methods (if they not shadowed by your implementation) newObject.someProp // 'someProp' newObject.someMethod() // 'someMethod'

 //and implementations's props
-newObject().implementedProp // 'implementedProp'
+newObject.implementedProp // 'implementedProp'

 //and initialized props
-newObject().preinitializedProp // 'preinitializedProp'
+newObject.preinitializedProp // 'preinitializedProp'

 //-- for ensurence of proto
 //you can always check if this object creates be this proto